- About Us

 Overseeing the whole organisation is the board of trustees whose role is to ensure that YRP is run in accordance with The Charities Commission guidelines.
 The Board members are:

-Beryl Keeley - Chairwoman - Beryl has been a Woking resident for a number of years.
+Beryl Keeley - Chairperson - Beryl has been a Woking resident for a number of years.
 She works in London and her walk to the office has often provided a reminder of homelessness.
 Beryl is keen to make a difference where she can and so became a trustee of The York Road Project.

 William Hammond - Treasurer - Bill lives in Woking and works in London.
-He has a very busy life and claims that he used to have some hobbies but now has a wife, two little kids and a full time job - he does sometimes have some spare time on a Sunday between 2 and 2.15pm!
+He has a very busy life and claims that he used to have some hobbies but now has a wife, two children and a full time job - he does sometimes have some spare time on a Sunday between 2 and 2.15pm!

-Graham Ball - Graham has been a resident of Woking since 1960 and a supporter of YRP since 1995.
+Graham Ball - Vice Chair Graham has been a resident of Woking since 1960 and a supporter of YRP since 1995.
 As a Christian he felt challenged to work out what 'love your neighbour' meant in practice and helping those in need of a place to stay seemed to be what God wanted him to do.
 He's always liked messing about in boats and currently has a narrow boat called Hunky Dory.
 Graham was YRP Chairman until October 2015.

 John Mayne - Secretary - John is a professional Electrical Engineer, having worked for 35 years with a locally based firm of Mechanical and Electrical Consulting Engineers.
 He brings experience of building services and project management to the York Road Project and advises on matters of Health and Safety.
 He is an active member of Christ Church, Woking.